forthtemple/openworlddart/examplerhodes3d/README.md

 **Lindos 1522**

 Repository and support for *Lindos 1522* game.
-Demonostration of the openworld game engine for iOS, Android and Web.
+Demonostration of the openworld game engine for iOS, macos, Android, Linux and Web.

 All game logic is in lib/Rhodes3DPage.dart